 Find out about upcoming tours at www.nps.gov/hamp or call 410-823-1309, ext 208.

 A National Treasure

 Overshadowed by some of the relatively nearby famous homes of U.S. presidents (Montecello, Mt.
-Vernon, etc.) Hampton National Historic Site truly is a national treasure, both for the magnificence of the mansion itself as well as for the story it tells about slavery and indentured servitude in the early 1800s.
+Vernon, etc.) Hampton National Historic Site truly is a national treasure, both for the magnificence of the mansion itself as well as for the story it tells about enslavement and indentured servitude in the early 1800s.
 Hampton Mansion, the centerpiece of this National Historic Site, is considered by many to be one of the finest and largest Georgian mansions in the United States.
 It now operates under the National Park Service in conjunction with Historic Hampton, Inc.

 |The Dining Room|

 What makes touring Hampton Mansion unusual is the large number of furnishings that were originally owned by the Ridgelys, providing a look at changing trends, technology (what passed for indoor toilets in the early 1800s), fashions, and society — there’re the rather ugly Victorian chairs, last remnants of a bedroom suite that were burned by the boys of the family; soaring ceilings over 13′ high; enormous gilded mirrors, oil paintings by leading American masters; brilliant silver and ceramics from America, Europe, and China; and the finest American and imported furnishings from numerous styles.
 If you believe in ghosts, perhaps you will sense one in the White Bedroom (or White Room), which is supposedly haunted by a young girl.